Book cover

 }

-In the testDoGet method, we begin by programming the mock with the input parameters of the servlet.
+In the testDoGet method, we begin by configuring the mock with the input parameters for the servlet.
 When the servlet requests the weight parameter, the mock returns 82; when it requests the height parameter, it returns 1.80.
-After that, the test follows the typical flow of unit tests: we call the method we want to test, doGet, and check if it returns the expected result.
+After that, the test follows the typical flow of unit tests: we call the method we want to test, doGet, and verify if it returns the expected result.

 Finally, it’s important to note that not all objects and methods can be mocked.
-Generally, the following structures cannot be mocked: final classes and methods, static methods, and constructors.
+Specifically, the following structures are challenging or impossible to mock: final classes and methods, static methods, and constructors.

 8.7 Test-Driven Development

 Test-Driven Development (TDD) is one of the programming practices proposed by Extreme Programming (XP).
-At first, the idea seems counterintuitive: given a unit test T for a class C, TDD argues that we should implement T before C. For this reason, this technique is also known as Test-First Development.
+Initially, the idea seems counterintuitive: given a unit test T for a class C, TDD advocates that we should implement T before C. For this reason, this technique is also known as Test-First Development.

 When we write the test first, it’s going to fail.
-Thus, in the workflow advocated by TDD, the next step is to write the code that makes this test pass, even if it’s initially just a trivial code.
-Then, this code should be completed and refined.
-Finally, if necessary, it should be refactored to improve its design, readability, maintainability, to follow design principles and patterns, etc.
+However, in the TDD workflow, the next step is to write the code that makes this test pass, even if it’s initially just trivial.
+Next, this code should be refined.
+Finally, if necessary, it should be refactored to improve its design, readability, and maintainability, as well as to follow design principles and patterns.

 TDD was proposed with three objectives in mind:

-When working with TDD, developers should follow a cycle composed of three states, as shown in the next figure.
+When working with TDD, developers follow a cycle composed of three states, as illustrated in the following figure.

 Cycles of TDD

-According to this diagram, the first goal is to reach the red state when the test is not yet passing.
-It may seem strange, but the red state is already a small victory: by writing a test that fails, developers have a specification of the class that they need to implement next.
-As we have mentioned, in this state, it is also important that the developers think about the interface of the class under test, putting themselves in the position of a user of this class.
-Lastly, it is important that the class compiles.
-For this, developers must define at least the name of the class and the signature of its methods.
+According to this figure, the first goal is to reach the red state when the test is not yet passing.
+Although it may seem strange, the red state is already a small victory: by writing a test that fails, developers establish a specification for the class they need to implement next.
+As previously mentioned, in this state, it is also important for developers to think about the interface of the class under test, putting themselves in the position of a user of this class.
+Finally, it is important that the class compiles.
+To achieve this, developers must at least define the name of the class and the signatures of its methods.

-Next, the goal is to reach the green state.
-To do this, developers must implement the full functionality of the class under test and thus the tests will start to pass.
+The subsequent goal is to reach the green state.
+To achieve this, developers must implement the full functionality of the class under test, causing the tests to pass.
 However, this implementation can be performed in baby steps.
-Perhaps, in the initial steps, the code will be working partially, for example, returning only constants.
-This process will become clearer in the example that we will present soon.
+Initially, the code may only work partially, for example, returning only constants.
+This process will become clearer in the upcoming example.

-Finally, developers should look for opportunities to refactor the class and the test.
-When using TDD, the goal is not just to reach the green state, when the program is working.
-In addition, developers should check the quality of this code.
-For example, they should check whether there is no duplicate code, whether there are large methods that can be broken into smaller ones, whether there are methods that can be moved to a different class, etc. After the refactoring step, we can finish or restart the cycle to implement another feature.
+Finally, developers should seek opportunities to refactor both the class and the test.
+When using TDD, the goal is not just to reach the green state, where the program is working.
+Instead, developers should also assess the quality of the code.
+They should, for example, check for duplicate code, identify overly large methods that can be broken into smaller ones, and evaluate whether methods should be moved to a different class.
+After refactoring, developers can either conclude the process or restart the cycle to implement another feature.

 8.7.1 Example: Shopping Cart

 To conclude, let’s simulate a programming session using TDD.
 For this, we will use a virtual bookstore system as an example.
 In this system, we have a Book class, with the attributes title, isbn, and price.
-And we also have a ShoppingCart class, which stores the books the customer decided to buy.
-This class must have methods to add a book to the cart, return the total price of the books in the cart, and remove a book from the cart.
-Next, we describe the implementation of these methods using TDD.
+We also have a ShoppingCart class, which stores the books the customer has decided to buy.
+This class must have methods to add a book to the cart, calculate the total price of the books in the cart, and remove a book from the cart.
+Next, we will describe the implementation of these methods using TDD.

 Red State: We start by defining that ShoppingCart has an add and a getTotal method.
-Besides defining the names of these methods, we define their parameters and write the first test:
+In addition to defining the names of these methods, we specify their parameters and write the first test:

 @Test